Skip to content

 }

 Note the zero-cost offer and quota signaling: rate: 0, unit_cost: 0.
 The subscription_id confirms access is covered by the enterprise subscription.
-The hedge fund pays nothing per request — Bloomberg already collected the annual subscription fee.
+The hedge fund pays nothing per request — MarketData already collected the annual subscription fee.

 The remaining steps follow the same pattern as Scenario A, with one key difference: cost is $0.00.